Tomer-Barak/PostAngel/README.md

 ### For Response Suggestions:
 1. Take a screenshot of a social media post you want to respond to
 2. Tap the "Share" button
-3. Select "Send to PostMuse" from the share menu
+3. Select "Send to PostAngel" from the share menu
 4. The app will:
    - Analyze the screenshot using OpenAI's Vision API
    - Compare the content to your knowledge base of topics